mikenjuki/mikenjuki/README.md

 When I'm not writing code I'm writing words.
 I break down ideas at the intersection of tech, attention, and ambition... no fluff, no filler.
 Catch it on the [blog](https://blog.mikenjuki.com).

-Currently shipping multiple products.
-Always thinking about the next one.

 ---